floresbakker/OntoMermaid/README.md

 18. A property that is a datatype property (owl:DatatypeProperty)
 19. A property that is a subPropertyOf another property (rdfs:subPropertyOf)
 20. A property that is an equivalentProperty to another property (owl:equivalentProperty)
+21. A datatype (rdfs:Datatype)

 ### To do:

+22. A complex datatype restriction (owl:onDatatype / owl:withRestrictions)
-21. owl:AllDisjointProperties
+23. owl:AllDisjointProperties
-23. owl:FunctionalProperty
+24. owl:FunctionalProperty
-24. owl:InverseFunctionalProperty
+25. owl:InverseFunctionalProperty
-25. AnnotationProperty
+26. AnnotationProperty
-26. owl:Axiom
+27. owl:Axiom
-27. NodeShape
+28. NodeShape
-28. PropertyShape
+29. PropertyShape

 And testing and solving the many expected issues when processing other ontologies.
 Work in progress.